tipos/sLang/README.md

   ]
 }
   ```
-You can get the JSON from external file as well.
-If you do so, make sure you do not change the variable name.
+You can get the JSON from external file.
+If you do so, keep the variable name and the JSON structure as shown above.

 Lastly, call the switchTo function to change the text: